-Stay at home orders have had a significant impact on Jurupa Valley residents, especially City residents that have lost jobs or had their wages reduced, causing many of them unable to pay for rental housing expenses, which would make them vulnerable to eviction / in danger of being homeless.
-This CDBG-CV3 round of funding is primarily allocated to an agency that will provide rental housing assistance to eligible households with the goal to restore housing and financial stability and prevent homelessness.
+Stay at home orders have had a significant impact on Jurupa Valley residents, especially City residents that have lost jobs or had their wages reduced.
+Many residents may be unable to pay rent, which would make them vulnerable to eviction and at risk of becoming homeless.
+CDBG-CV-3 funding is primarily allocated for activities that will provide rental housing assistance to eligible low and moderate-income households with the goal to preserving housing and financial stability, and preventing homelessness.